Gravitational Lensing in the Charged NUT-de Sitter Spacetime: Equations of Motion

 \subsubsection{Calculating $t_{r}(\lambda)$}

-Now we turn to the $r$ dependent part of the time coordinate $t_{r}(\lambda)$.
+Now we turn to the $r$-dependent part of the time coordinate $t_{r}(\lambda)$.
 Here we have to distinguish the same six types of motion as for the $r$ motion.
 We start by separating variables in Eq.~(\ref{eq:EoMr}).
 Then we rewrite Eq.~(\ref{eq:EoMtr}) as integral over $r$.
 Now it reads

 Here, the dots in the limits shall indicate that we have to split the integral at the turning points and the sign of the root in the denominator has to be chosen according to the direction of the $r$ motion.
 In addition for explicitly integrating Eq.~(\ref{eq:EoMtrcoord}) for each type of motion we have to distinguish four different cases.
-These are $r_{\mathrm{H},\mathrm{i}}<r_{\mathrm{H},\mathrm{o}}$ for the NUT metric and the charged NUT metric, $r_{\mathrm{H},\mathrm{i}}=r_{\mathrm{H},\mathrm{o}}=r_{\mathrm{H}}$ for the extremally charged NUT metric, $r_{\mathrm{C}-}<r_{\mathrm{H},\mathrm{i}}<r_{\mathrm{H},\mathrm{o}}<r_{\mathrm{C}+}$ for the NUT-de Sitter metric and the charged NUT-de Sitter metric and $r_{\mathrm{C}-}<r_{\mathrm{H},\mathrm{i}}=r_{\mathrm{H},\mathrm{o}}=r_{\mathrm{H}}<r_{\mathrm{C}+}$ for the extremally charged NUT-de Sitter metric.
-Due to the sheer number of intregrals we cannot explicitly demonstrate how to calculate each of them here.
+These are $r_{\mathrm{H},\mathrm{i}}<r_{\mathrm{H},\mathrm{o}}$ for the NUT metric and the charged NUT metric, $r_{\mathrm{H},\mathrm{i}}=r_{\mathrm{H},\mathrm{o}}=r_{\mathrm{H}}$ for the extremally charged NUT metric, $r_{\mathrm{C}-}<r_{\mathrm{H},\mathrm{i}}<r_{\mathrm{H},\mathrm{o}}<r_{\mathrm{C}+}$ for the NUT--de Sitter metric and the charged NUT--de Sitter metric and $r_{\mathrm{C}-}<r_{\mathrm{H},\mathrm{i}}=r_{\mathrm{H},\mathrm{o}}=r_{\mathrm{H}}<r_{\mathrm{C}+}$ for the extremally charged NUT--de Sitter metric.
+Due to the sheer number of integrals we cannot explicitly demonstrate how to calculate each of them here.
 We only provide the exact equations for the time coordinate in all four cases for the principal null geodesics.
 For all other types of motion we only briefly describe the steps of the integration procedure.
-We proceed in the same order as in Section~\ref{Sec:EoMr}.\\ Case 1: We start with the principal null geodesics with $E^2/K>V_{r}(r_{\mathrm{ph}-})$ and $K=0$.
+We proceed in the same order as in Sec.~\ref{Sec:EoMr}.\\ Case 1: We start with the principal null geodesics with $E^2/K>V_{r}(r_{\mathrm{ph}-})$ and $K=0$.
 In this case Eq.~(\ref{eq:EoMtrcoord}) reduces to